Nobel Prize in Literature: Prizes

-A Literature Nobel Prize laureate earns a gold medal, a diploma bearing a citation, and a sum of money.
+A Literature Nobel Prize laureate receives a gold medal, a diploma bearing a citation, and a sum of money.
 The amount of money awarded depends on the income of the Nobel Foundation that year.
-If a prize is awarded to more than one laureate, the money is either split evenly among them or, for three laureates, it may be divided into a half and two-quarters.
-If a prize is awarded jointly to two or more laureates, the money is split among them.
+The literature prize can be shared between two, but not three, laureates.
+If a prize is awarded jointly, the prize money is split equally between them.